tilt-dev/api.tilt.dev/docs/kubernetes/kubernetes-apply-v1alpha1.md

     If not specified (or 0), a random free port will be chosen and can be discovered via the status once established.

+  - **portForwardTemplateSpec.forwards.name** (string)

+    Name to identify this port forward.

+  - **portForwardTemplateSpec.forwards.path** (string)

+    Path to include as part of generated links for port forward.

 - **restartOn** (RestartOnSpec)

   RestartOn determines external triggers that will result in an apply.